 Atlantic began making grants in 1987 and kept at it for three decades.
 Hallmarks of the foundation’s work have included stimulating a knowledge economy by revitalizing higher education, transforming the design and delivery of services for children and older adults, and protecting and expanding human and civil rights for those marginalized in Irish society.
 The key to Atlantic’s impact was establishing strong working relationships with and among government and nongovernmental organization partners.

-In 2015, we announced The Global Brain Institute, a program to enable leaders around the world who are committed to changing both the practice of dementia care and the societal forces that affect brain health.
-Learn more >
+In 2015, we announced The Global Brain Health Institute, a program to enable leaders around the world who are committed to changing both the practice of dementia care and the societal forces that affect brain health.

 The Atlantic Philanthropies in the Republic of Ireland